 Aim Of The Experiment

-To study and demonstrate mitosis by preparing a mount of onion root tip cells.
+To study and demonstrate mitosis by preparing the mount of an onion root tip cells.

 For entities to mature, grow, maintain tissues, repair and synthesize new cells, cell division is required.
 Cell division is of two types: